leangjia/blender_docs/trunk/blender_docs/manual/interface/controls/templates/operator_search.rst

 When :ref:`Developer Extras <prefs-interface-dev-extras>` the Operator Search can be accessed from the Edit menu in the Topbar.
-This search menu search all operators withen Blender even if they are not exposed in a menu.
+This search menu search all operators within Blender even if they are not exposed in a menu.
 This is useful for Python developers for testing purposes.
 Blender might also include a few advanced operators that are not exposed in a menu and can only be accessed via this search menu.